The Hand That Signed the Paper: Initial reviews

-The early reviews were not without some suggestions of anti-semitic undertones.
+Some early reviewers commented on the novel's historical framing.
 In a review published in Australian Book Review, Cathrine Harboe-Ree praised the work as a "fine novel", but wrote that it contained a "rather superficial view of Jews".
 In The Sun-Herald, Susan Geason wrote a more sceptical review, praising the novel as an impressive debut while criticising the author's failure to properly explain her characters' motivations for collaborating with the Nazis.
-Riemer, despite giving an otherwise positive assessment, noted that the novel's failure to explicitly condemn its characters would likely disturb some readers.
-But these concerns were at first relatively muted.
-Darville received a mostly positive feature in The Australian Jewish News following the book's release, which concluded that her intentions in writing the novel were honourable.
+Riemer, despite his otherwise positive assessment, suggested that the novel's failure to explicitly condemn its characters would likely disturb some readers.
+Concerns from the Jewish community, however, were generally muted.
+Darville received a largely positive feature in The Australian Jewish News following the book's release, which concluded that she had written the book in service of the honourable cause of addressing prejudice.

 Following the novel's publication, Darville continued to present herself as being of Ukrainian descent.
 She wore Ukrainian clothing in many of her public appearances, signed books in Ukrainian, and performed a Ukrainian folk dance at one event.
-In a speech at the Sydney Writers' Festival on 23 January 1995, Darville told the audience that she had grown up in commission housing and had won a scholarship to a private school, where she had graduated as dux.
-Darville claimed that her Ukrainian father Markov Demidenko was a taxi driver and that her Irish mother was a domestic worker.
-In one interview Darville claimed that winning the Vogel award had allowed her father to take his first plane trip, and that it had been the first book her mother had ever read after leaving school at the age of 12.
+In a speech at the Sydney Writers' Festival in January 1995, Darville told the audience that she had grown up in commission housing and had won a scholarship to a private school, where she had graduated at the top of her class.
+Darville said that her Ukrainian father Markov was a taxi driver and that her Irish mother was a domestic worker.
+She told one interviewer that winning the Vogel award allowed her father to take his first plane trip, and that it was the first book her mother had read after leaving school at the age of 12.